Benjamin144/my-web-developer-cv/README.md

 ## 🚀 Quick start

+0.  **Before you start coding use the following command.**

+    Set-ExecutionPolicy -Scope Process Unrestricted

 1.  **Create a Gatsby site.**

     Use the Gatsby CLI to create a new site, specifying the minimal starter.